obimbasmart/CatBoost-Road-Accident-2015/README.md

 ![alt text](https://github.com/Smartify-Tech/CatBoost-Road-Accident-2015/blob/main/images/light_conditions.png?raw=true)

-Urban areas tend to have more car accidents than rural areas due to the greater number of motor vehicles, pedestrians, and bicyclists on the road which leads to more casualties.
-However, an appreciable  number of casualties occured in rural areas
+Due to high traffic of vehicles, pedestrian's and cyclist  in Urban areas than rural areas, accident tends to occur in this area as a result, but based on the analysis from the UK accident data it was discovered that there was a reasonable increase in accidents in the rural areas.

 ![download](https://user-images.githubusercontent.com/67028610/155323447-d0b74ea4-77d9-45ea-8766-5425bb5d3e3c.png)